gadsme/charts/charts/cubestore/README.md

 helm install [RELEASE_NAME] gadsme/cubestore
 ```

-The command deploys Cubejs on the Kubernetes cluster using the default configuration.
+The command deploys Cubestore on the Kubernetes cluster using the default configuration.

 _See [configuration](#configuration) below._